 - Logistics: modelling future deliveries or trips.

-So far, we can tell this algorithm is useful, but what exactly are Markov Chains?
+It sounds like this algorithm is useful, but what exactly are Markov Chains?

 What are Markov Chains?